SIDN/entrada/README.md

 ### grafana-dashboard

-Grafana dashboards used to monitor Entrada.
+Example Grafana dashboards used to monitor ENTRADA activity.

 ## License

-See the LICENSE file included in each project.
+This project is distributed under the LGPL, see [LICENSE](LICENSE).

 ## Attribution